Healthy Sexual Function

 There are other, more specific techniques, which can be used.
 All require good communication with your partner.
 A common one is the start-stop method.
 The penis is manually stimulated, but stopped before ejaculation until the feeling subsides.
 The stimulation is started again and continued until just before ejaculation and again stopped.
 After three times, the penis can be stimulated to the point of ejaculation.

-There are many excellent books written for people who are interested in learning more about sexuality or improving their sex life; some of the better ones are included below.
-The books are available for in-house reading at the Health and Wellness Education Center.
+There are many excellent materials written for people who are interested in learning more about sexuality or improving their sex life; some of the better ones are included below.

 - Becoming Orgasmic.
 Julia Heiman, Prentice Hall, 1988

 - Doing it: Real People Having Real Good Sex.
 Isadora Al-man, Conari Press, 2001